Emission Systems – Worth Tinkering?

-- avoid short trips
+- Avoid short trips with a cold engine.

-- allow a short idling warm up period on a cold start (say 30 seconds)
+- Allow a short idling warm up period on a cold start (say 30 seconds).

-- be very gentle with the engine when it’s not up to operating temperature
+- Be very gentle with the engine when it’s not up to operating temperature.

-- service according to the manufacturer’s recommendation
+- Service according to the manufacturer’s recommendation.

 General Comment on Fuel Efficiency